scaleoutsystems/fedn/docs/aggregators.rst

 - Whether to retain or delete model update files after they have been processed (default is to delete them)

-Extending FEDn with new aggregators
+Extending FEDn with new Aggregators
 -----------------------------------

 A developer can extend FEDn with his/her own Aggregator(s) by implementing the interface specified in